A list of some fun things to do in Brisbane city, the sunny capital of Queensland.

-Here are some of the best Brisbane attractions and activites!
+Here are some of the best Brisbane attractions and activities!

 1. See incredible art at the GOMA

-The Queensland Gallery of Modern Art, also known as the GOMA, has an incredible display of art including pieces by local and international artists.
+The Queensland Gallery of Modern Art, also known as the GOMA, has an amazing display of art including pieces by local and international artists.

 This is a great way to enjoy Brisbane on a rainy day, or if you want to escape the heat for a bit.

-Also consider checking out the Queensland Art Gallery, another incredible showcase of art and culture.
+Also consider checking out the Queensland Art Gallery, another top-notch showcase of art and culture.

 - Hours: Open every day, 10 am to 5 pm

 - Cost: Free but sometimes special exhibitions cost money